Bill naming state roadways after Trump, Inhofe stalls in Senate

 But Senate Minority Leader Kay Floyd, D-Oklahoma City, objected, saying Senate rules and state law do not allow it.

-The law allows for the naming of portions of state roadways after people who have given outstanding service to the nation, the state or community, but the person must be deceased for three years prior for consideration.
-It has some exceptions for members of the U.S. Armed Forces, law enforcement and firefighters who died in the performance of duties.
+The law allows for the naming of portions of state roadways after people who have given outstanding service to the nation, the state or community, but the person must have been deceased for at least three years for consideration.
+It has some exceptions for members of the U.S. armed forces, law enforcement officers and firefighters who died in the performance of their duties.

-The 3-year limit also does not apply to Medal of Honor recipients.
+The three-year limit also does not apply to Medal of Honor recipients.

-Standridge said exceptions to the rules have been made in the past.
+Standridge said exceptions to the rule have been made in the past.

-Sen. Shane Jett, R-Shawnee, said Trump served as commander in chief, asking if the former president would have fit the criteria for an exception.
+Sen. Shane Jett, R-Shawnee, asked whether Trump's service as commander in chief would fit the criteria for an exception.

-Jett asked Standridge if it were possible to get Trump to come for the highway dedication.
+Jett asked Standridge if it would be possible to get Trump to come to Oklahoma for the highway dedication.

 “That would be an amazing event for the state,” Standridge said.

-Floyd asked for a ruling that because the bill violated the Senate rules, that it should not move forward.
+Floyd asked for a ruling that because the bill violates the Senate rules, it should not move forward.

 The presiding officer, Sen. Lonnie Paxton, R-Tuttle, agreed.